exercism/java/exercises/practice/collatz-conjecture/.approaches/while-loop/content.md

 ```

 This approach defines a `steps` variable initialized to `0` that will be incremented for each iteration of the [`while` loop][while-loop].
-The `while` loop iterates until the input number calculates to `1`.
+The `while` loop iterates as long as the input number is greater than `1`.
+If the number is already `1` before control flow gets to the `while` loop, then the `while` loop won't run.

 [Bitwise operators][bitwise-operators] are used to check if the number is odd and to divide it in half if it is even.
 The bitwise AND operator (`&`) compares the number with `1` to see if it is odd.

 ```exercism/note